Zest-studi-o/bookzone-v2/README.md

 In the future, I would like to:

 - Add a barcode scanner that can read the book iban and add it to the database.
-- In the future I would like the app to allow users to also sell their second-hand books.
+- I would like the app to allow users to also sell their second-hand books.

 ---